-Exempt staff can receive a discretionary bonus in addition to the fixed salary.
+Executives may receive a discretionary bonus in addition to their fixed salary.
 Whether and to what extent any bonus payment occurs shall be determined and established annually by the business owners.
-Any negative contributions to the business results by an individual exempt staff member are factored in when setting the bonus.
+Any negative contributions to the business results by an individual staff member are factored in when setting the bonus.